Ab-Tx/Battleship_videogame-Spartan3E-FPGA/README.md

 This repository contains a project for the Spartan3E FPGA.
 The project consists on a limited version of the classic game "Battleship".

-The player wins by reaching 15 points before the algorythm, otherwise loses.
+The player wins by reaching 15 points before the algorithm, otherwise loses.
 Boats are placed statically (their position is pre-defined and cannot be chosen) across an 8 by 8 grid.
 These have length of 1,2,3,4 and 5.

-The pattern of the algorythm's boat positions is chosen randomly from four different pre-defined grids.
+The pattern of the algorithm's boat positions is chosen randomly from four different pre-defined grids.

 ## Requirements